itsjustmithun/any2ascii/README.md

-# asciime
+# any2ascii

-WebGL-powered React Component for real-time video or image to ASCII conversion.
+WebGL-powered React Component for real-time video, image, gif to ASCII

 ## Demo